The Story of Prospect

 Currently Accepting Clients!

-Our Graduate Counsellors
+Our Registered Counsellors

 is a gay, cis, non-disabled, second generation, racialized settler.
 His parents immigrated to these lands from India and he was born and raised in what is colonially known as Surrey; the stolen unceded, ancestral territories of the Semiahmoo, Katzie, Kwikwetlem, Kwantlen, Qayqayt, Musqueam, and Tsawwassen Nations.